usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_101.md

 * `p:output` – An output port is designated with `p:output` as in the [TEST-XPROC3 pipeline](../../../smoketest/TEST-XPROC3.xpl).
 * `p:xslt` – Instead of providing a literal document in an *identity* step, this pipeline performs an XSLT transformation.
 The input to this transformation is given as a literal XML in the same way, except this time it is provided as input to a transformation process defined by an [XSLT stylesheet](../../../smoketest/src/congratulations.xsl) called in by the pipeline.
 * `p:namespace-delete` – The `ox` namespace is stripped from the result as in [TEST-XPROC3 pipeline](../../../smoketest/TEST-XPROC3.xpl).
 This could have been done in the XSLT as well, but this way the transformation has one less thing to do or go wrong.
-More simpler steps being better than fewer complicated ones.
+More simpler steps prove more legible and tractable than fewer complicated ones.

 Like the [TEST-XPROC3 pipeline](../../../smoketest/TEST-XPROC3.xpl) this pipeline shows its results in the console.
 This time the result is not just the XML given in the pipeline, but that XML as modified by the transformation.